BodyBeing sessions are based in these modalities:

 SE can help you renegotiate difficult experiences you have not yet integrated.
 The SE method does not require you to re-tell or re-live a traumatic event.
 Instead it offers the opportunity to engage, complete, and resolve—in a slow and supported way— your body’s natural fight, flight and freeze responses.
 The nervous system can reset, inner balance be restored, and resilience to stress and capacity to engage fully in life enhanced.
-SE may be incorporated into the bodywork I use with you during your session, or practiced without touch.

 *Dr. Selvam defines embodiment as “connecting all aspects of experience and all levels of the psyche to the physical body”.

 Embodied Spirituality * encourages you to unfold into your own spirituality…and there are many paths.
 Through examining your life as it is today, and considering how you want to face your future, I invite you to discover a deeper sense of your own place in the universe…a place of basic goodness and belonging.
 I honor your faith tradition, what ever it is or isn’t, as we explore language and practices that express and expand your experience of the sacred.
 Beyond self-awareness and good intentions, I encourage you to wonder, listen, and feel into your place within the interconnected whole of life, love, and mystery.